scality/Zenko/charts/README.md

 This is a [Helm] Chart for [Scality]'s [Zenko] multi-cloud controller.
 To get started, you'll need a [Kubernetes] cluster, initialized with Helm.
 Check out [minikube](./minikube.md) for a local or single-machine deployment.
+The below assumes you have cloned the Zenko repository and already `cd` into this directory.

 First, retrieve all dependencies: